 About a month after first approaching Homeboys, I read an article in The New Yorker by George Packard (http://www.newyorker.com/magazine/2016/03/28/tunisia-and-the-fall-after-the-arab-spring) describing how despite the 2015 Nobel Peace Prize and investment money coming in from foreign countries to help Tunisia's young, new democracy survive, that Tunisia remained the largest exporter of Jihadists in all of the Maghreb.
 I put the article away but it haunted me.
 I thought about it often, shared it often.
 Less than a year later, something made me read it again more attentively, and this time I was even more stunned.
 Was it still that bad?
 And what could we do?
 I turned to my husband Karim, a Franco-Tunisian, and said: "Hey wouldn't it be great if the Homeboys model existed in Tunisia?".
 Now of course this is a problem that the world is trying to solve...but still, it was a question worth asking.
 Karim stopped a second and said "Huh, I just realized that we have exactly the same expression in Arabic: Ould el Dar (Ould is Boy and el Dar is Home) and Bint el Dar (Bint is Girl and el Dar is Home).
 And it has the exact same connotation".
 As he said this, he flung one arm around an imaginary friend and looked at him with such compassion.
 It stopped me in my tracks and a surge of warm energy went through my heart.
 There was a Higher Plan.

 So...here we go!
 Let's see how we can make this happen.
 No delusions here: we're starting with a practical plan and reaching out to partners.
 It will take a huge Team on the ground in Tunisia and so many resources, volunteers, funding.
 It may even take a decade.
-We won't know until we try, and boy are we going to try!
+We won't know until we try.
 One step at a time, starting with being asked by Father Boyle (wow) to present a small workshop at the upcoming 4th Annual Global Homeboys Network Conference (https://support.homeboyindustries.org/los-angeles/events/2017-global-homeboy-network-gathering/e127769), where people from around the United States and the globe come to learn from Homeboys and to take lessons and techniques learned back to their respective cities to implement.